 - Patients with pre-existing or underlying medical conditions are encouraged to make informed decisions about their care in consultation with their physician

-The saftey of our patients and our employees continues to be our primary focus.
+The safety of our patients and our employees continues to be our primary focus.
 We are following the American Dental Association as well as the PA Board of health regulations very closely.
-Please call out office with any questions you may have.
-We appreciate your patience as we navigate these uncertain times.
+Please call our dental office with any questions you may have.

 Stay healthy and safe,